Sohini-Mondal17/-COMPILER-DESIGN-BASICS/README.md

 *COMPANY*: CODTECH IT SOLUTIONS

-NAME: SOHINI MONDAL
+*NAME*: SOHINI MONDAL

-INTERN ID: CT04DM429
+*INTERN ID*: CT04DM429

-DOMAIN: C++ PROGRAMMING
+*DOMAIN*: C++ PROGRAMMING

-DURATION: 4 WEEKS
+*DURATION*: 4 WEEKS

-MENTOR: NELLA SANTOSH KUMAR
+*MENTOR*: NELLA SANTOSH KUMAR

-DESCRIPTION:This C++ program implements a simple arithmetic expression evaluator using a recursive descent parser approach.
+*DESCRIPTION*:This C++ program implements a simple arithmetic expression evaluator using a recursive descent parser approach.
 The evaluator takes a string input from the user, representing a mathematical expression, and computes its result while respecting operator precedence and handling nested expressions using parentheses.
 The parsing and evaluation logic is encapsulated in a class named Parser, which performs the recursive analysis of the expression.

 The Parser class has two key private members: a std::string input, which stores the user-provided expression, and a size_t pos, which tracks the current position of parsing within the string.
 The constructor initializes these members by assigning the input string and setting the initial position to zero.